 The billing database should include data for all customers with any usage each month, with the actual consumption volumes being entered into the Town billing database, regardless of how small the usage may be.
-This will lead to better accounting for total water use.
-Water use by the lowest users (customers that use less than 1,000 gallons per month) is currently entered as zero (Nuñez, 2012), since the Town bills for water use by the thousands of gallons.
+Water use by the lowest users (customers that use less than 1,000 gallons per month) is currently entered as zero in the billing database (Nuñez, 2012), since the Town bills for water use by the thousands of gallons, even though the total combined water use by these customers is significant.
 The existing or new software could be used to enter monthly water use by low-water-using customers into the database.
-Currently, a zero is input for customers who use less than 1,000 gallons per month, since customers pay the minimum water rate for use below that threshold, but given the number of low-water-using customers, their total combined water use is significant.
 The Town's water use accounting would be much more accurate if these uses were documented.

 It is difficult to attribute any specific water savings due to better billing software, but indirectly, efficient accounting and reporting will lead to better management of the system and should lead to reductions in non-revenue water over time.
-Once the initial cost of the software and training has been included in the Utility budget, there should be efficiencies in staff time over the longterm.
+Once the initial cost of the software and training has been included in the Utility budget, there should be efficiencies in staff time over the long-term.